justinwlin/Runpod-Tips-and-Tricks/SpeedTest/README.md

 If the speed is really slow on one of the sources you can use flags to skip that source and test the other sources.
 I do recommend at minimum test the speed-test-cli and a couple of the other download file sources.

 ## Options
+No flag provided will auto run the whole script
 ```
 Usage: test.sh [options]